PM520-Spring2022/Assignment3/README.md

 # Assignment3
 This is the repo for assignment 3.
-It is a two part assignment and is due on March 29th.
+It is a two part assignment and is due at 1pm on March 29th.

 ## Part 1 - Sampling Gamma random variable